Help Center

 What is CreditDoc?

-CreditDoc is a free comparison and review website that helps consumers find credit repair companies, personal lenders, debt relief services, and other financial products.
-We research and rate thousands of companies so you can make informed decisions.
+CreditDoc is a free comparison and review website for researching credit repair companies, personal lenders, debt relief services, and other financial products.
+We organize public and provider data so you can compare options with more context.

 Is CreditDoc free to use?

-Yes, CreditDoc is completely free for consumers.
+Yes, CreditDoc is free for consumers.
 We earn revenue through affiliate partnerships with some of the companies listed on our site.
 When you click certain links and sign up, we may receive a referral fee.
-This never affects our ratings or recommendations.
+This never affects editorial reviews, correction decisions, or stored Google rating data.

 How does CreditDoc make money?

 We earn commissions when visitors click affiliate links on our site and sign up for services.
 This is clearly disclosed on every page.
-Our editorial team independently reviews all services, and compensation never influences our ratings.
+Compensation does not determine whether a provider can be covered, correction decisions, or stored Google rating data.
 Learn more on our Disclosure page.

 Who runs CreditDoc?